-For most, college is a time of self-exploration, academic accomplishment, and the beginning of what will hopefully be a lucrative and long-standing career in one of many potential fields.
-College allows us the opportunity to network with others who have similar interests, form lasting connections, and set a solid foundation for future successes.
+For most people, college is a time of self-exploration and academic accomplishment that provides the foundation for a career.
+College gives individuals the opportunity to network with others who have similar interests, form lasting connections, and set a solid foundation for future successes.

 Trauma Resources for College Students

-Resources will vary depending on the institution, but the vast majority of colleges and universities offer therapeutic counseling to trauma victims.
-Many colleges will also offer courses and assemblies geared towards prevention and awareness.
-There are several basic safety precautions that every college student would benefit from taking, including:
+Resources will vary depending on each institution, but the vast majority of colleges and universities offer therapeutic counseling to trauma victims.
+Many colleges also offer courses and assemblies geared towards prevention and awareness.
+There are several basic safety precautions recommended for college students such as:

-Never attend a social gathering without a circle of close friends that you know you can trust.
-Watch out for one another, and formulate a plan of action regarding safely getting home.
-If you need to go somewhere alone at night, be sure that someone knows where you will be, and stay in heavily populated, well-lit areas.
+Individuals should never attend a social gathering without a circle of close friends that you know you can trust.
+Students need to watch out for one another and formulate a plan of action to safely get home.
+If you someone needs to go to a location alone at night, he needs to be sure that friends know where he will be.
+He should also stay in heavily populated, well-lit areas.

-Well over half of sexual assaults committed against college students occur while they are heavily intoxicated.
-While intoxication is never to blame for any act of violence of abuse, being drunk does make individuals significantly more vulnerable to unforeseen attacks.
-Not only will your physical ability to fight off a potential attacker be impaired, but your judgment will be harshly skewed.
-You may readily go home with someone that you may not otherwise trust.
-Those who regularly drink to the point of black-out are at the highest risk of assault.
+According to the National Institute on Alcohol Abuse and Alcoholism, one-half of sexual assault cases involve alcohol consumption by the perpetrator, victim, or both.3 While intoxication is never to blame for any act of violence of abuse, being drunk makes individuals significantly more vulnerable to unforeseen attacks.
+Not only will your physical ability to fight off a potential attacker be impaired, an individual’s judgment is skewed as well.
+Someone may readily go home with someone that he does not otherwise trust.

-If you begin to feel uneasy about a specific individual or circumstance, do what you can to remove yourself from the situation as quickly as possible.
-If you feel as if you are being pursued, make a beeline for the nearest, densely populated area.
-Be sure to carry your cell phone with you at all times, so that you can quickly call for help if ever necessary.
-You can also use your cell phone as a tool to deter potential attackers – begin speaking loudly while holding your phone to your ear.
+If a student feels uneasy about a specific individual or circumstance, he should do what he can to remove yourself from the situation as quickly as possible.
+If the student feels as if you are being pursued go to the nearest, densely populated area.
+Students should also be sure to carry a cell phone at all times.
+A cell phone is a helpful way to deter potential attackers.

-In addition to keeping your cell phone on you, there are several other precautions you can take when it comes to protecting yourself from potential danger.
-Keep a small can of pepper spray in your purse, or attached to your keys – somewhere it will be easily accessible.
-Take a self-defense class, and look into other ways you can actively make yourself feel safer and better protected.
+In addition to keeping a cell phone nearby, there are several other precautions students can take when it comes to protecting yourself from potential danger.
+Keep a small can of pepper spray in your purse, or attached to your keys.
+Students are encouraged to take a self-defense class and to be as proactive as possible about their personal safety.

 Articles posted here are primarily educational and may not directly reflect the offerings at The Oaks.
 For more specific information on programs at The Oaks, contact us today.